How It All Began

 day we are the only shop to own skis presses.
 Events

-like Race Night, Spring Demo Days, and The Ski Service
+like Race Night, Spring Demo Days, the Shreddit Showdown Ski Movie Contest, and The Ski Service

 Card were all introduced by Granite Chief and copied